Samsung Galaxy Note 9 Rumors: Fingerprint Sensor Will Be In-Display Unlike Note 8, According To ‘BGR’

 There are new Samsung Galaxy Note 9 rumors which suggest a fingerprint sensor will actually be integrated into the device display, despite previous reports to the contrary.
 That could be a huge success for Samsung as they look to compete with the newest Apple iPhones and Chinese competitors like Huawei in the smartphone space.

-While it could come at a high cost to Samsung it could also help them with staying in the competition.
+While it could come at a high cost to Samsung, it could also help them stay with the competition.
 Here are the latest details on why it’s now believed the Samsung Galaxy Note 9 will have this feature built in the display and what advantages or disadvantages it provides.

 Not long ago, BGR reported that analyst Ming-Chi Kuo had said not to expect the Galaxy Note 9’s fingerprint sensor under the display.
 On Thursday morning, a report from BGR‘s Chris Smith indicated that despite those previous plans to not have the sensor in-display, the word now is that Samsung is moving forward with the feature positioned there.
-Smith cites a report from Korea Herald where a source told them that the feature will be part of the phone’s design, as the final design decision is just about wrapped up ahead of the Note 9’s summer release.
+Smith cites a report from Korea Herald, where a source told them that the feature will be part of the phone’s design, as the final design decision is just about wrapped up ahead of the Note 9’s summer release.

 Everything remains full steam ahead for Samsung as the company confirms radical new Galaxy Note 9 shortly after Galaxy S9 releasehttps://t.co/Std56aeG2t pic.twitter.com/JUhCcqYt8B